GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

    :caption: cube_10x10x10_hex.vtk
    :lines: 1-20

-GEOSX can run different physical solvers on different regions of the mesh at different times.
+GEOS can run different physical solvers on different regions of the mesh at different times.
 Here, to keep things simple, we run one solver (single-phase flow) on the entire domain throughout the simulation.
 Even this is trivial, we need to define and name a region encompassing the entire domain